Aleson Shipping, government inspectors to be charged over sunken ship

-Lopez also ordered to be relieved from duty eight Maritime Industry Authority (MARINA) personnel and five PCG personnel who conducted the pre-departure inspection of the vessel, and the PCG Zamboanga station commander for command responsibility.
+Also relieved from duty were eight Maritime Industry Authority (MARINA) personnel and five Philippine Coast Guard (PCG) personnel who conducted the vessel’s pre-departure inspection, and the PCG Zamboanga station commander for command responsibility.

-In a news release issued after the briefing, the Department of Transportation (DOTr) said Lopez lamented that MV Trisha Kerstin 3 was able to sail despite its glaring safety deficiencies in its passenger capacity certification, drydock/repair compliance, and seaworthiness certification.
+In a news release issued after a press briefing on February 11, the Department of Transportation (DOTr) said Lopez lamented how MV Trisha Kerstin 3 was allowed to sail despite glaring safety deficiencies in its passenger capacity certification, drydock/repair compliance, and seaworthiness certification.

 READ: MARINA starts safety audit of grounded Aleson Shipping fleet

-Aside from the MARINA and PCG personnel who were relieved from duty, Lopez also directed MARINA to file administrative charges against MARINA Zamboanga regional director Engr.
+Lopez also directed MARINA to file administrative charges against MARINA Zamboanga regional director Engr.
 Jedini Nur Sibal, MARINA shipping operations specialist Engr.
 Bevin Bibi, and MARINA shipbuilding specialist II Jose Ray Quimiguing for neglect of duty.

-A DOTr department order will also be issued for risk-based categorization of ships and shipping routes as part of the agency’s corrective measures to ensure the observance of strict passenger and vessel safety to prevent a repeat of the tragedy.
+A DOTr order will also be issued for risk-based categorization of ships and shipping routes as part of the agency’s corrective measures to ensure the observance of strict passenger and vessel safety to prevent a repeat of the tragedy.

 Last month, Lopez ordered a comprehensive compliance monitoring and inspection of the country’s domestic shipping fleet following recent accidents.